gjoalland13/compilation-instructions/workstation/linux/README.md

-# How to compile NEQUIP + AiiDA + SSCHA in a container/fresh computer
+# How to compile NEQUIP + SSCHA in a container/fresh computer

 Using a MAMBA (a faster version of conda) environment is the easiest way.